withcenter/fireflow/README.md

   - do other tasks.

+## Updating post

+- `updatedAt` is optional.
+And it is set by the fireflow.

+## Comment creation

+- The `order` field must be set by Flutterflow.
+It's not an ideal for the fireflow to update the `order` field since fireflow is a bit slow.
+And the flutterflow needs it immediately after it creates a comment to display the comments in nested position.

 # Supabase

 - We support the supabase for the text search and the complicated conditional filterings.
   - User profile, post, comment, chat title will be automatically saved into supabase the option is enabled.
-  - Only public data should be saved in the supabase.
+  - Only the public data (non-sensitive private information of the user) should be saved in the supabase.

 - To enable supabase, follow [the Supabase document in the offical site](https://docs.flutterflow.io/data-and-backend/supabase).

 - Add `supabase: true` on `AppService`.

-- And prepare `users_public_data` schema like below.
+- And prepare `users_public_data`, `posts` schemas like below.

 ![Image Link](https://github.com/withcenter/fireflow/blob/main/etc/readme/img/ff-supabase.jpg?raw=true "Supabase")

 ## Supabase Table

-- For the simplicity, we use only one table for search.
-You can customize your own.

-- `model` is the model of data group.
-It can be one of
-  - user
-  - chat_room
-  - post
-  - comment
+### users_public_data

+### posts